-Article 362 NCC offers entities the possibility to prepare both the consolidated financial statements and the separate financial statements under IFRS-EU.
+Article 362 NCC offers entities the possibility to prepare both the consolidated financial statements and the company-only financial statements under IFRS-EU.
 IFRS-EU are European Union (EU) endorsed International Financial Reporting Standards.
 It should be noted that listed entities are obliged to prepare their consolidated financial statements under IFRS-EU.
 For this purpose, the definition of a listed entity is an entity of which securities are traded on a regulated stock exchange, as referred to in Article 4-14 of EC Directive 2004/39/EC, of a European Union member state.

-Non-listed entities are free to prepare their consolidated or separate financial statements in accordance with IFRS-EU.
-An entity may, however, only prepare its separate financial statements in accordance with IFRS-EU if its consolidated financial statements have been prepared under the same standards.
-The table below outlines the possibilities the law offers if an entity prepares consolidated and separate financial statements (combination 1 through 5) and if an entity prepares separate financial statements only (option 6 and 7).
+Non-listed entities are free to prepare their consolidated or company-only financial statements in accordance with IFRS-EU.
+An entity may, however, only prepare its company-only financial statements in accordance with IFRS-EU if its consolidated financial statements have been prepared under the same standards.
+The table below outlines the possibilities the law offers if an entity prepares consolidated and company-only financial statements (combination 1 through 5) and if an entity prepares company-only financial statements only (option 6 and 7).
 Please note that IFRS-SME is not considered in the table below.

-Consolidated financial statements Entity-only financial statements 1.
-Title 9 plus Dutch Accounting Standards Title 9 plus Dutch Accounting Standards 2.
-IFRS-EU Title 9 without application of the option to apply the accounting principles that have been used for the consolidated financial statements (plus Dutch Accounting Standards) 3 3.
-IFRS-EU Title 9 with application of the option to apply the accounting principles which the entity used for preparing the consolidated financial statements 4 4.
-IFRS-EU IFRS-EU plus certain applicable articles from Title 9 5.
-Standards that are generally accepted in one of the other member states of the EU if the international entanglement of the group justifies this Standards that are generally accepted in one of the other member states of the EU if the international entanglement of the group justifies this 5 6.
-N/A Title 9 plus Dutch Accounting Standards 7.
-N/A IFRS-EU
+Consolidated financial statements Company-only financial statements 1.
+Title 9 Book 2 NCC plus Dutch Accounting Standards Title 9 plus Book 2 NCC Dutch Accounting Standards 2.
+IFRS-EU Title 9 Book 2 NCC without application of the option to apply the accounting principles that have been used for the consolidated financial statements (plus Dutch Accounting Standards) 3 3.
+IFRS-EU Title 9 Book 2 NCC with application of the option to apply the accounting principles which the entity used for preparing the consolidated financial statements 4 4.
+IFRS-EU IFRS-EU plus certain applicable articles from Title 9 Book 2 NCC 5.
+Generally acceptable standards in one of the other Member States of the European Union if the international presence of its group justifies this Generally acceptable standards in one of the other Member States of the European Union if the international presence of its group justifies this 5 6.
+N/A Title 9 Book 2 NCC plus Dutch Accounting Standards 7.
+N/A IFRS-EU plus applicable articles of Title 9 Book 2 NCC

-It is important to note that based on article 362-9 NCC, an entity which applies IFRS-EU using combination 4 as well as an entity preparing only separate financial statements under IFRS-EU (i.e. option 7) cannot use the size exemptions of articles 395a, 396, 397 and 398 NCC.
+It is important to note that based on article 362-9 NCC, an entity which applies IFRS-EU using combination 4 as well as an entity preparing only company-only financial statements under IFRS-EU (i.e. option 7) cannot use the size exemptions of articles 395a, 396, 397 and 398 NCC.
 Consequently, such an entity is classified as a large entity.

-3 The application of combination 2 will, in most cases, produce differences in shareholders' equity when comparing the consolidated financial statements and the separate financial statements.
-These differences must be disclosed in the notes to the separate financial statements (article 389-10 NCC).
+2 The application of combination 2 will, in most cases, produce differences in shareholders' equity when comparing the consolidated financial statements and the company-only financial statements.
+These differences must be disclosed in the notes to the company-only financial statements (article 389-10 NCC)

-4 The application of combination 3 enables keeping the equity according to the separate financial statements equal to the equity according to the consolidated financial statements.
+3 The application of combination 3 enables keeping the equity according to the company-only financial statements equal to the equity according to the consolidated financial statements.
 Subsidiaries of the entity are to be accounted for using the net asset value method or the equity method, based on the pronouncements of the DASB.
-Presentation and disclosure requirements of Title 9 must be followed.
+Presentation and disclosure requirements of Title 9 Book 2 NCC must be followed.